sybrew/the-seo-framework/readme.txt

 * This changes over time as Google updates its Search Engine all over the world.
 * Usage of experimental Schema.org scripts cause no harm to ranking.

-**Did you know:**

-* Each update name and link to the detailed log are a play on words about something in a particular event, movie, series, quote, or the update contents itself.
-* The 2.7.x version (and 2.8.x??
-TODO consider) update names are all about the first Star Wars movie "Episode IV: A new Hope".

 **Do you mind:**
 / TODO
 * If you have at least 30 seconds to spare, could you please fill in this anonymous survey?
 It will sincerely help me help you.